brucou/cycle-state-machine-demo/README.md

    external system (database, etc.), i.e. the final output of the machine.
 The sequence of screens leading to that could be seen as an implementation detail : the particular sequence of screens
     could be changed (for instance joining or splitting screens) while the outcome would not.
-    Such testing is less granular, and only part of the specification, but is also more resistant to change in specifications.
+    Such testing is less granular, and only tests part of the specification, but is also more resistant to change in specifications.
   - we allow ourselves this heuristic because we already checked the sequence of screens previously with the *All transitions coverage* criteria.
 We could make the white-box testing **assumption** that if any of the sequence of screens fails the specifications, the final one will also fail, most of the time.
 Naturally the assumption might turn out to be wrong, but as we said, we cannot test against an infinite test space, so we do not seek to **prove** our program.
-We rather seek to fail to **disprove** it, and we pick and choose the strategy we assume more economical for **finding errors**, once we have fulfilled our model coverage criteria.
+We rather seek to fail to **disprove** it, and we pick and choose the strategy we assume more economical for **finding errors** where it matters most, once we have fulfilled our model coverage criteria.

 With that in mind, one can refer to the update in the [test implementation](TODO).

 ## Integration tests
-Note that once the model is validated, we can use it as an oracle.
-This means for instance that we can take any input sequence, run it through the model, gather the resulting outputs, generate the corresponding BDD test, and run them.
+Note that once the model is validated, and we built enough trust in its correctness, we can use it as an oracle.
+This means for instance that we can take any input sequence, run it through the model, gather the resulting outputs, generate the corresponding BDD tests, and run them.
 Most of this process can be automatized.

 ## Implementation
 We use the stream-oriented `cyclejs` framework to showcase our [state machine library](https://github.com/brucou/state-transducer).
 To that purpose, we use the `makeStreamingStateMachine` from our library to match a stream of actions to a stream of events.